nmf2/methods/README.md

         That is necessary because it's fourth order.

         For Adams Moulton if the order is n > 1 then you only need n-1 points ( if the order is n = 1, then you need one point)

+    2. After the method is selected the calculations will be made and a plot of the data will be shown.
+Also, the points will be displayed in the terminal while the plot is opened

 # Final (AND MOST IMPORTANT) Step
     1. Test all the methods and give me 100% in the project.